TRT side effects. Facts and myths.

 3. Step 3: Monitor and adjust over time

-• Report any red flag symptoms promptly: chest pain, breathing trouble, severe headaches, leg swelling, or urinary blockage.
+• Report any red flag symptoms promptly: chest pain, breathing trouble, severe headaches, one-sided leg swelling, or urinary blockage.

 Myth vs Fact: Clearing the air on TRT side effects